Javeed-Pasha/DataengineeringZoomcamp/Week1/Homework.md

 - 23.0.1
 - 58.1.0

-## Question 2 Answer
+###  Answer is 0.42.0
-  docker run -it python:3.9 bash in the docker bash shell run pip list . the wheel version is 0.42.0
+    docker run -it python:3.9 bash
+     in the docker bash shell run pip list .

 # Prepare Postgres